LibrariesHacked/librarieshacked-web-content/articles/hybridevents.md

 A number of useful solutions can be used for this.

-twitter walls
+Twitter walls
 -------------

 Online solutions such as [live tweet app](https://www.livetweetapp.com/en/) and [twitter fall](http://www.twitterfall.com/) allow for display of tweets (from a particular hashtag or other search terms) on a dedicated broadcast screen.
 These can also allow for event photographs to be shown by encouraging participants to tweet pictures alongside hashtags.
 These are then shown on the twitter wall.

-screen sharing with audio
+Screen sharing with audio
 -------------------------

 During presentations and demos, online screen sharing can be used, with options for remote control, meaning an online participant could either follow, or lead, a presentation.

-private discussion and social media
+Private discussion and social media
 -----------------------------------

 [MoreConference](http://www.moreconference.com) provide a private social network for conferences and events, and there are many alternatives (not necessarily conference based), to provide discussions forums, and profiles for groups.